isomerpages/moe-cantonmentpri/_our-school/Principal's Message.md

 I take on this role with deep respect for the strong foundation built by my predecessors and the dedicated educators who have shaped Cantonment into the school it is today.
-My goal is to build upon this legacy where every child feels inspired, challenged, and supported.</p>
+My goal is to build upon this legacy where every child feels inspired, challenged and supported.</p>
 <p>Cantonment offers a diverse curriculum that nurtures students holistically.
 This reflects our commitment to nurturing passionate learners through student agency.
 Children are encouraged to apply critical thinking across subjects